simonmorley/homepage/README.md

 ## Networking

 Whilst building Cucumber Tony and PolkaSpots, I had to learn a bunch of networking / UNIX / linux stuff.
 In fact, since I founded those companies before such things as AWS, I had to do all the server management too.
-I also wrote some pacakges for OpenWRT which is an open-source firmware for WiFi routers etc.
+I also wrote some custom pacakges for OpenWRT in c which facilitated the remote management of thousands of WiFi access points around the world.
+The biggest one was called [Socketman](https://github.com/mylittletony/SocketMan).

 One such project, called Rascal, listened for WiFi probes and we were considering using it for some kind of analytics service.
 However, upon writing this, I realised how intrusive the whole thing was.
 It was at this point, I decided not to turn Cucumber Tony into an analytics service for moral reasons.
 There's a link to that [here](https://github.com/mylittletony/rascal).